Eggs At Your Local Grocery Store: What You Should Know

 - The egg supply has been tighter than normal due to an animal illness called bird flu, which has temporarily reduced the number of hens laying eggs.

-- At the same time retail demand for eggs has been unusually high.
-The holidays are the busiest sales season when they are especially popular for baking and entertaining.
+- At the same time, retail demand for eggs has been unusually high.
+Americans love eggs for protein-filled breakfast, snacks, weeknight dinners, and special celebrations.

 America’s egg farmers work around the clock to protect their hens from disease, taking all necessary precautions on their farms and assuring the safety of the eggs and egg products.
-The good news is that farms affected by bird flu are recovering quickly and getting back to producing eggs.
-Any temporary shortages that you might encounter are isolated and are being quickly resolved so egg lovers can get the eggs they need for the holiday season and beyond.
+The good news is that farms affected by bird flu are recovering and getting back to producing eggs.
+Any temporary shortages that you might encounter are isolated and are being quickly resolved so egg lovers can get the eggs they need for their families this spring season.

 For answers to further questions, check out our Q&A.